tommytommychopper/graph-repo/README.md

 ## How to run
 Python3 anime.py duplications.txt (linear|logarithmic) anime.gif

-anime.py -- script
+anime.py -- script  <br />
-duplications.txt -- text file describing nodes, edges, and their attributes linear|logarithmic -- select either linear or logarithmic to specify how you want nodes will be moved. anim.gif -- name of the newly created gif
+duplications.txt -- text file describing nodes, edges, and their attributes <br />
+linear|logarithmic -- select either linear or logarithmic to specify how you want nodes will be moved.  <br />
+anim.gif -- name of the newly created gif <br />

 Also, you need to create directory named "gifdir" to store many individual GIF images.